SERLatBTH/StarterGuide-DobotMagicianVisionKit/README.md

 Storage Room - C

 ## In The Box
 In the Robot-Vision Starter Kit, we have 3 layers of components.
-Please follow the pictures when you packing them back to the box.
+Please follow the pictures when you are packing the vision kit.
 ![alt text](images/Dobot_magician_vision_kit_layer_distribution.jpg)
 ![alt text](images/Dobot_magician_vision_kit_top_layer.jpg)
 ![alt text](images/Dobot_magician_vision_kit_middle_layer.jpg)